 Next, checking your browser settings will help prevent any future hijacking within the browser.
 Within Safari, Chrome, and Firefox, it is worth checking Extensions and Add-ons to locate and remove anything you don't recognize.

 A better way to remove malware or trojan viruses safely is using a malware removal tool.

-This is what CleanMyMac X Malware Removal tool looks like:
+This is what the CleanMyMac X Malware Removal tool looks like:

 Download this app here — a link to a free edition